raft-tech/TANF-app/tdrs-backend/keycloak/README.md

 docker compose up keycloak
 ```

-The `keycloak-configure` container automatically runs after Keycloak is healthy.
-It imports the local realm export, decodes `JWT_KEY` into the Login.gov signing key, applies Login.gov `acr_values`, configures AMS, and updates the browser flow used by `kc_idp_hint`.
+The Keycloak entrypoint automatically imports the local realm export after Keycloak is healthy.
+It decodes `JWT_KEY` into the Login.gov signing key, applies Login.gov `acr_values`, configures AMS, and updates the browser flow used by `kc_idp_hint`.

 ### Accessing the Admin Console